Kidney Stones Child

 Some of the known causes of kidney stones in children include:

-- Inherited abnormality in the way the body handles cystine
+• Inherited issue with how the body handles cystine

 Risk Factors

-Factors that may increase your child’s chance of developing kidney stones include:
+Things that may raise a child’s chance of having kidney stones include:

 SymptomsandDiagnosis